-The CSUN Intensive English and University Pathways Programs bring international students to CSUN to study English, focusing on written and spoken language skills needed for success in American higher education.
-By recruiting international students and refining their experience on the CSUN campus, the Tseng College has increased the number of international students who become degree-seeking students at CSUN.
-Those programs bring an international presence to the mix of students on campus and bring in additional revenue from out-of-state fees.
+The CSUN University Pathways Programs bring international students to CSUN to study English, focusing on written and spoken language skills needed for success in American higher education institutions.
+By recruiting international students and refining their experience on the CSUN campus, IPP showcases CSUN's program offerings to international students, to CSUN students who want to study abroad, and to faculty who want to internationalize their curriculum.